From atoms to pixels – digitising very large format archives

 And digitised archives can be used and shared in innovative ways that physical ones can’t, using new and evolving technologies.
 These include data discovery and modelling technologies and methodologies like Te Tātari Raraunga, which uses analytics to identify and connect successors to whenua.

-Digitising the wide variety and quantity of archives we hold can be complex.
-The biggest item we’ve found so far is five metres long and two metres wide.
+Digitising the wide variety and quantity of archives we hold was often complex.
+The biggest item we found was 5 metres long and 2 metres wide.
 To capture this and other really big items, we needed to get in the big guns, outsourcing the job to a contractor with a Cruse Scanner (the same scanner that was used to image Te Tiriti o Waitangi).

 Digitising our Very Large Format archives

-The video shows how we digitise our biggest items, from start to finish.
+The video shows how we digitised our biggest items, from start to finish.

 Find out more about preservation